top of page

 The only decent M7 gas mask bags are from ATF.

----> Now what isn't available to purchase any reproductions of are the M5 Gas Mask that would have been inside.
+---> Now what isn't available to purchase are any reproductions of the M5 Gas Mask that would have been inside.
 However, there is an easy option to convert a modern Yugoslavian one.
 See the link below.

 So buy an original, cheap and better!